microsoft/azuredatastudio/extensions/profiler/README.md

 - Correlating performance counters to diagnose problems.

 ## SQL Server Profiler 0.1.1 Release
-SQL Server Profiler 0.1.1 is the initial release of the a new light-weight XEvent-based profiler.
-Checkout the following screenshot.
+The SQL Server Profiler for SQL Operations Studio *Preview* extension is now available.
+This is the initial preview release for a new lightweight XEvent-based profiler.
+The SQL Server Profiler extension tries to make it simple to quickly trace server activity for troubleshooting and monitoring.

+We'll continue to enhance this extension over the next couple releases.
+Take a look at the below screenshot to see what's currently available.

 <img width="850" src="https://user-images.githubusercontent.com/599935/41578613-fa10e8bc-7347-11e8-8b97-9fb7d186c9f6.png">